Faded (soulDecision song): Music video

 The video was shot in Vancouver in an apartment building having various rooms.
 One room was a house party, another of soulDecision performing in an all white room, and another of the band singing together.
 The video was released in 1999 in Canada and then internationally in 2000.
 The video reached the number four spot on MTV's Total Request Live and number five on The MuchMusic Top 20 Countdown.

 Chart performance

 In the group's home country, "Faded" debuted on the RPM Adult Contemporary Tracks chart at number 76 the week of December 13, 1999.
-It would go on to appear on the mainline RPM 100 Singles chart the week of December 27, 1999, the position of which is unknown due to that specific date not being archived.
-It would go on to top the chart on March 10, 2000, displacing "Show Me the Meaning of Being Lonely" by the Backstreet Boys.
+It would go on to debut on the mainline RPM 100 Singles chart the week of December 20, 1999 at number 66.
+It topped the chart on March 10, 2000, displacing "Show Me the Meaning of Being Lonely" by the Backstreet Boys.

 In the United States, the song debuted on the Billboard Hot 100 the week of July 8, 2000, at number 94.
 It rose to number 22, becoming the band's only chart entry in the United States.
 It was a bigger hit on other component charts, peaking at number six on the Billboard Mainstream Top 40.
 The song was also released to Australia, where it reached number 23 on February 11, 2001.
 "Faded" is to date, soulDecision's biggest hit.